Alfred Bourgeois

 Alfred Bourgeois (June 20, 1964 – December 11, 2020) was a former truck driver who was executed by the U.S. federal government in 2020.
-Bourgeois was convicted of the murder of his toddler daughter Jakaren Harrison (nicknamed JaJa), whom he sexually assaulted for weeks and finally killed inside his truck in June 2002.
+Bourgeois was convicted of the murder of his toddler daughter Jakaren Harrison (nicknamed JaJa), whom he raped and tortured for weeks and finally killed inside his truck in June 2002.
 Bourgeois was found guilty and sentenced to death by a federal jury in March 2004, since his crime took place on a military base in Texas where he was making a delivery.
-Bourgeois, who protested his innocence, was incarcerated for a total of 18 years before he was put to death via lethal injection on December 11, 2020.
+Bourgeois, who maintained his innocence throughout his life, was incarcerated for a total of 18 years before he was put to death via lethal injection on December 11, 2020.

 Background

-Alfred Bourgeois was born on June 20, 1964 and lived in LaPlace, Louisiana.
+Alfred Bourgeois was born on June 20, 1964, and lived in LaPlace, Louisiana.
 A long-haul truck driver, he was married with two daughters when he was arrested in 2002 for the murder of his toddler daughter, whom he fathered through another relationship.

 In April 2002, Bourgeois was involved in a paternity suit with a woman from Texas.
 The woman, Katrina Harrison, a former lover of Bourgeois, claimed her two-year-old daughter, Jakaren Harrison (October 5, 1999 – June 27, 2002; also known as "JG" in court documents), was the biological daughter of Bourgeois, and after Bourgeois agreed to do a paternity test, the test returned with a positive result in May 2002, and Bourgeois was granted temporary custody of the girl.

 However, during the following six weeks Harrison spent with her birth father, she was subjected to callous and relentless abuse by Bourgeois.
 He often physically assaulted the child, using various objects like electrical cords, a shoe, a plastic bat, and a belt to beat Harrison.
 He also sexually abused Harrison and burned her feet with a cigarette lighter, and he forced her to sleep on a training toilet due to her poor toilet training.